CaravanaCloud/cloud-janitor/README.md

 In cloud computing many responsibilities are shared between the provider and the consumer of services.
 This tool's goal is to share automations that customers and partners frequently need to build themselves, often with minimal differences.

 As an example context, consider the task of cleaning up your AWS account after testing some drafts.
-Here's how *Task Tree* features can help:
+Here's how our features can help:

 **Resource Filtering** so that only the matched resources are deleted.